drshahizan/Python-big-data/Assignment 2a/Sepuluh/readme.md

 ![PySpark](https://static.javatpoint.com/tutorial/pyspark/images/pyspark.png)
 <br>
 PySpark is the Python API for Apache Spark, an open-source distributed data processing system designed for large-scale data processing.
-Some of the key features of PySpark are listed as below:
+Some of the <b>key features</b> of PySpark are listed as below:
 <ul>
   <li>PySpark provides <b>real-time computation</b> on big data since it focuses on in-memory processing, and shows low latency. </li>